Skip to main content

 Navigate to the External view, locate the record for ftp.techblue.net, and change its IP address to 128.171.133.99.

-Task 4: Verifying DNS resolution after change
+Task 4: Verifying DNS resolution after making changes

 Repeat the lookups from Task 1 to verify the new DNS resolution after making changes.